puzzle/ansible-training/content/labs/04.0/_index.en.md

 ### TASK 4
 - Create a playbook `tempfolder.yml`
-- The playbook `tempfolder.yml` should create a temporary folder `/root/tempfolder` on all servers except those in the group `db`.
+- The playbook `tempfolder.yml` should create a temporary folder `/var/tempfolder` on all servers except those in the group `db`.

 {{% notice tip %}}
 Have a look at the user guide to know how to use more complex inventory patterns.
 See [Ansible Docs - User Guide ](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html#common-patterns)
 {{% /notice %}}

-- The folder has to have the sticky bit set, so that only the owner of the content (or root) can delete the files.
+- The folder has to have the sticky bit set, so that only the owner (set owner/group to `ansible`) of the content (or root) can delete the files.
 - Run the playbook and then check if the sticky bit was set using an ad hoc command.

 ## Solutions